Is It Selfish If We Talk About Me Again

 Is it Selfish If We Talk About Me Again is the second studio album by American singer-songwriter Kacy Hill.
 It was released on July 10, 2020 independently, following her departure from Kanye West's label GOOD Music.
 Much of the album's art was shot by Chuck Grant.

-The album marks Hill's debut as a producer, and was made in collaboration primarily with Francis and the Lights, BJ Burton, and Jim-E Stack, Hill's partner.
+The album marks Hill's debut as a producer, and was made in collaboration primarily with Francis and the Lights, BJ Burton, and Jim-E Stack, Hill's then-partner.
 Much of the song's lyrical content was inspired by their relationship.
 Lyrically, the album explores mental health, growth, and love.

 Track listing

 Credits adapted from the album's vinyl liner notes.